Magnetic Resonance Theory (MRTY5051)

 UNIT OF STUDY

 This unit addresses the principles of magnetic resonance imaging including the theory and measurement of magnetic resonance phenomena.
 Basic principles of MRI are covered including free induction decay, relaxation processes, signal averaging, formation of spin echoes and gradient echoes, imaging in two dimensions, and manipulation of image contrast.
-The unit includes basic safety requirements for working near a clinical MRI system.

 Our courses that offer this unit of study